By Bond Collective Staff

 Fortunately, you can defuse most difficulties with a bit of planning and forethought.

 Addressing the details early and making arrangements beforehand will streamline the process enough that moving your 50+ team from its current location to a more suitable coworking space will feel like just another day at the office.

 In this article, we’ve created a step-by-step guide for the smoothest office move possible.

 How To Successfully Plan And Execute An Office Move

 If your office move involves more than one or two people and their equipment, there will be a long list of logistics to organize and coordinate.
 It’s best to start planning early so you have plenty of time to make sure your office move procedures are firmly in place before the big day arrives.

 You can even begin preparing before you’ve secured a new space.
-For example, you can perform steps five and six (destination map and changes to the new office) at the very end of the process after you’ve done almost everything else.
+For example, you can create a destination map and make changes to the new office (see steps below) at the very end of the process after you’ve done almost everything else.